The Vermont Statutes Online

-The City Clerk shall prepare and keep in the City Clerk's office and book of ordinances which shall contain each ordinance finally passed by the Council together with a complete index of the ordinances according to subject matter.
+The City Clerk shall prepare and keep in the City Clerk's office a book of ordinances that shall contain each ordinance finally passed by the Council together with a complete index of the ordinances according to subject matter.

 § 13-110.
 Annual City report

 The annual City report shall be made available to the legal voters of the City and School District not later than 20 days prior to the annual City and School District meeting.
 (Amended 2009, No. M-19 (Adj.
 Sess.), § 2, eff.
 May 5, 2010.)